 People aren't just hoping for workplaces with values-based, purpose-driven cultures—they expect it.
-But where do you begin and how do you sustain it?
+But where do you begin, and how do you sustain it?

 Once these things are in place, and your entire company is aligned to them [that means everyone, not just your HR director or enthusiastic employees], then the proof is in the positive-ROI pudding.
 Studies done by HBR and The Economist all draw the same conclusion we've found--there's an economic value to happiness.
-No matter your company's size or industry, happier people in the workplace amount to increased retention, sales, productivity, creativity and--ultimately--profits.
+No matter your company's size or industry, happier people in the workplace amount to increased retention, sales, productivity, creativity, and--ultimately--profits.
 With commitment, there's really no excuse why that couldn't apply to your company as well.

 At that point, the biggest naysayer can't say nay anymore.